 I think it is better before marriage … after marriage if girls use high heel then it may be cause of dangerous delivery….. its practical that the girl who not use high heel after marriage they always face normal delivery…..

 Buy nice brands.
 I know it sounds weird, but you get what you pay for, and well made heels will be so, so comfy.
 Also, find your correct size.
 I notice that tons of women I see in heels have too much space in the back.
 This will put the arch support in an awkward place, and your heels will slip out.
 The heels should be comfortably snug, and your feet should not slip out of them when you walk.
 I love heels, and don’t really have trouble walking in them but… Part of it may have to do with my feet.
 I have high arches and very narrow feet, so heels tend to work out for me.
 Yet even so, some heels are just insanely high or too arched and hurt so much or are challenging by nature!
-Ugh!posted over 2 years ago
+Ugh!posted almost 3 years ago